Alison Mary

 Research

-My main research interests focus on memory and its cerebral underpinnings, especially using functional connectivity and resting state networks.
-I completed my PhD in January 2016 at UR2nF/CRCN, under the supervision of Pr.
+My main research interests focus on memory and its cerebral underpinnings, particularly through the investigation of functional connectivity and resting state networks.
+I completed my PhD in January 2016 at UR2NF/CRCN, under the supervision of Pr.
 Philippe Peigneux.
-During my PhD, I investigated the neurophysiological mechanisms subtending learning and memory consolidation in healthy ageing, using magnetoencephalography (MEG) and electroencephalography (EEG).
+During my PhD, I evidenced using MEG that the resting brain dynamically processes previous experiences to enhance memory, with ageing modulating this experience-dependent reorganization.

 Research Topics